Next Start

 Walking out to your car ready to start it only to be greeted with a clicking noise can be frustrating.
 Keep reading to find out more about parasitic battery drain and how to deal with it.

-Causes of Parasitic Battery Drain
+Common Causes of Parasitic Battery Drain

-When you turn your vehicle off, current generated by the car battery continues to be drawn and is used to power a range of electronics and accessories.
+When you turn your vehicle off, the current generated by the car battery continues to be drawn and is used to power a range of electronics and accessories.
 These can range from your engine’s computer to the alarm system or internal clock.

-While excessive parasitic battery drain is considered a problem, most vehicles contain a “normal” amount of battery drain.
+While excessive parasitic battery drain is considered a problem, most vehicles experience a “normal” amount of battery drain.
 Typically, the normal amount of parasitic draw is between 50 and 85 milliamps in newer cars and less than 50 milliamps for older cars.

-• Under-hood or glove-compartment lighting
+• Under-hood or glove-compartment lighting.

-• Headlights
+• Headlights.

-• Computer module
+• Computer modules.

-• Trunk
+• Trunks.

-• Relay switches
+• Relay switches.

 Apart from these circuits and devices remaining in the “on” position, you could simply have a faulty battery, or excess battery drain might be the result of a bad alternator diode.